Hybrid Quantum-Classical Branch-and-Price for Intra-Day Electric Vehicle Charging Scheduling via Partition Coloring: Problem Description

 \section{Problem Description}

 This study considers a day-ahead charging scheduling problem for a fleet of EVs.
+Let $N$ denote the set of vehicles and $\mathcal{C}=\{1,\dots, C\}$ the set of identical chargers.
 The system configuration is illustrated in Fig.~\ref{fig:f0}.
-The charging station is equipped with $C$ identical chargers, and each vehicle $i$ arrives at the station at a known time.
-For every vehicle, a set of feasible charging intervals is pre-generated based on its arrival time, departure deadline, and energy requirement.
-As shown in Fig.~\ref{fig:f0}, four vehicles are depicted, each associated with three candidate intervals, and each vehicle must select exactly one interval from its corresponding set.
+Each vehicle $n \in N$ arrives at a known time, and a set of feasible charging intervals is generated in advance from its arrival time, departure deadline, and energy requirement.
+For tractability, we assume that each candidate interval is one contiguous charging block that fully satisfies the demand of vehicle $n$, so interrupted or split charging is not allowed.
+As shown in Fig.~\ref{fig:f0}, four vehicles are depicted, each associated with three candidate intervals, and each vehicle must select exactly one interval from its corresponding partition.

-To formalize the scheduling problem, we adopt the time-based representation shown in Fig.~\ref{fig:f1}.
-The horizontal axis represents time, and the vertical axis lists the vehicles.
-Each colored bar corresponds to one candidate interval, and the intervals associated with the same vehicle form a partition.
-Two intervals are said to be in conflict if they overlap in time or if they belong to the same vehicle.
-A feasible charging schedule must therefore satisfy: (i) exactly one interval is selected for each vehicle; (ii) the number of simultaneous charging intervals at any time does not exceed the charger capacity $C$; and (iii) the maximum completion time among the selected intervals, i.e., the makespan of the schedule, is minimized.
+To describe the scheduling setting more concretely, we use the time-based representation shown in Fig.~\ref{fig:f1}.
+The horizontal axis represents time, and the vertical axis lists vehicles.
+Each colored bar corresponds to one candidate interval, and intervals of the same vehicle form one partition $P_n$.
+For example, for vehicle $A$, its three candidates $A_1$, $A_2$, and $A_3$ belong to the same partition and can be viewed as three vertices in that partition.
+Two intervals are in conflict if they belong to the same partition (i.e., correspond to the same vehicle) or if they belong to different partitions but overlap in time.
+A feasible schedule must satisfy: (i) exactly one interval is selected from each partition $P_n$; (ii) the number of simultaneously active intervals at any time does not exceed charger capacity $C$; and (iii) the makespan variable $\tau$ is minimized, where $\tau$ denotes the latest completion time among selected intervals and each interval completion time is denoted by $e_v$.

+Figures~\ref{fig:f1} and~\ref{fig:f2} jointly illustrate the transformation from interval scheduling to the PCP graph model.
+Figure~\ref{fig:f1} shows candidate intervals on a timeline, while Figure~\ref{fig:f2} shows the corresponding graph structure: same-vehicle candidates belong to one partition and are connected by exclusivity edges, and cross-vehicle edges are added only for time-overlap conflicts.